 9mm is versatile because it’s quite common in the centerfire world.
 Magazines can be made to higher capacities easier because it isn’t a rimmed cartridge.
 9mm has also seen a big growth in the carbine market and the new fad with pistol caliber carbines.

-9mm is most commonly chambered in semi auto handguns but you can find 9mm revolvers.
-While the 9mm is a long lasting caliber in terms of firearm skill levels, most novice shooters will start with 22 LR but quickly move to larger calibers.
+9mm is most commonly chambered in semi-auto handguns but you can find 9mm revolvers.
+While the 9mm is a long-lasting caliber in terms of firearm skill levels, most novice shooters will start with 22 LR but quickly move adobe after effects crack to larger calibers.
 One of the most common move to calibers is 9mm, which will then stick around as a self-defense and target shooting round.

 Overall the 9mm certainly loses out when it comes to how many weapons can chamber it, making the .22 LR the clear winner from a versatility standpoint.